 The City of Stirling announced the appointment of Australian Basketballer extraordinaire, Mr Damian Martin, as the City’s first Youth Ambassador.

 The newly appointed position was created to coincide with the launch of Stirling’s first Youth Framework.
 A strategy designed to support the City’s young people contribute to community life, society and environment in meaningful ways.

-Alongside the framework, a number of fun events will be launched throughout October including Groundswell Surf Festival, Basketball Jam at Osborne, Yagan Virtual Reality and Skate and Skirmish targeting the City’s younger residents.
+Alongside the framework, a number of fun events were launched in October 2020 including Groundswell Surf Festival, Basketball Jam at Osborne, Yagan Virtual Reality and Skate and Skirmish targeting the City’s younger residents.

 For more information, visit the Activities for young people section of the website.